Origami paper

-Origami paper is used to fold origami, the art of paper folding.
+Origami paper is the paper used for origami, the art of Japanese paper folding.
 The only real requirement of the folding medium is that it must be able to hold a crease, but should ideally also be thinner than regular paper for convenience when multiple folds over the same small paper area are required (e.g. such as would be the case if creating an origami bird's "legs", "feet", and "beak").

 Kami

 Kami, or koiy paper, is the cheapest paper made specifically for origami, and the most widely available.
 It was developed for use in schools.
 The word kami is simply Japanese for paper, but it has acquired this specific meaning.

 Kami is thin and easy to fold.
 It is usually printed only on one side, with a solid color or pattern.
 These patterns can be as simple as a gradation from red to blue, or as complex as a multi-colored kimono pattern of flowers and cranes with gold foil embellishments.
 Kami comes in several sizes, but standard sizes include 75 × 75 mm (about 3 × 3 inches), 6-inch squares and 10-inch squares.